Impact Strategy & Governance

 A McDonald's employee standing in front of the McDonald's logo

-Our Commitment to Addressing ESG Issues
+Our Commitment to Addressing Environmental and Social Issues

-As the leading global foodservice retailer, we believe we have a responsibility to ensure long-term, sustainable value creation for shareholders while taking action on some of the world’s most pressing environmental and social challenges important to our stakeholders.
+As the world’s leading global foodservice retailer, we believe we have a responsibility to ensure long-term, sustainable value creation for shareholders while taking action on some of the world’s most pressing environmental and social challenges important to our stakeholders.

-Overview of Our Impact Strategy
+Our Impact Strategy

 Our Planet